GitUnica/GitUnica/README.md

 - 👋 Hi, I’m @Muskan Kesarwani
-- 👀 I’m interested in Explore Myself
+- 👀 I’m interested in Exploring Myself
 - 🌱 I’m currently learning Android Development
 - 📫 How to reach me ...
+Instagram @_developeraholic_
+LinkedIn @Muskan Kesarwani

 <!---
 GitUnica/GitUnica is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.